 The Bauhaus influence

 The Gaggenau logo that still lives on today was developed at the end of the 60s.
-As with our appliances, it is influenced by the style of the Bauhaus art school, a centre of classical modernism.
+As with our appliances, it is influenced by the style of the Bauhaus art school, a center of classical modernism.
 The simple and pure objectivity of Bauhaus were considered a design revolution and ‘Form follows function’ remains a core Gaggenau belief.

 The forerunner of the Vario

-The 90 cm handcrafted icon is born
+The 36" handcrafted icon is born

 Inspiration from America

-Inspired by generously-dimensioned freestanding American fridge-freezer combinations, the side-by-side IK 300 launched featuring separate access to fridge and freezer compartments.
+Inspired by generously-dimensioned freestanding American fridge-freezer combinations, the side-by-side IK 300 launched, featuring separate access to fridge and freezer compartments.
 In addition to five climate zones and manual humidity control, the appliance boasted a clear ice dispenser.